bodetaima/bodetaima.github.io/resume.md

 - Eliminate the use of redundant and cumbersome projecting applications like create-react-app, vue-cli,...
 - Making snippets, standard utilities for other developers.
 - Writing test with Jest.
+- Working fluently with GraphQL Client and query/mutation data from Server and vice versa.
 - Be able to work with ecosystems of React with react-router, redux (thunk and saga middleware), Next,...Vue with vuex, vue-router, Nuxt, VuePress,...
 - Be able to reverse engineer other web applications with deeply inspecting Chrome/React DevTools and setup proxy, man in the middle solutions.
 - Design and write scalable, simple, and maintainable code.